-A typical organization chart showing the delegation of responsibility is shown in Illustration 14-8 on page 422.
+A typical organization chart showing the delegation of responsibility is shown in Illustration 13-8.

 The president is the chief executive officer.
 This individual has direct responsibility for managing the business.
 As the organization chart shows, the president delegates responsibility to other officers.
 The chief accounting officer is the controller.
-The controller's responsibilities include (1) maintaining the accounting records; (2) maintaining an adequate system of internal control; and (3) preparing financial statements, tax returns, and internal reports.
+The controller's responsibilities include (1) maintaining the accounting records, (2) maintaining an adequate system of internal control, and (3) preparing financial statements, tax returns, and internal reports.
 The treasurer has custody of the corporation's funds and is responsible for maintaining the company's cash position.